-Australian native wildflower Silver Wattle wooden stud earrings.
+Australian Silver Wattle wooden stud earrings.

 Made in Australia from our original hand painted design, these earrings are printed with eco-friendly inks onto light weight, sustainably grown hoop pine and paired with stainless steel posts, perfect for sensitive ears!